gnueajiohc/image_denoising_deep_learning/README.md

     - scores
       - models' test score will be stored
     - weights
-      - models weights will be stored
+      - models weights will be stored (all of them in original repo are about normal noise)
   - utils
     - you can find versatile methods I used
     - loading dataset, adding noise, saving files, ... all of them are implemented here